Superunknown: Composition

-The songs on Superunknown retain the grunge and alternative metal sound of the band's previous works, while embracing alternative rock, hard rock, heavy metal and psychedelic rock.
+The songs on Superunknown retain the grunge and alternative metal sound of the band's previous works, while embracing alternative rock, hard rock, heavy metal, and psychedelic rock.
 Steve Huey of AllMusic said the band's "earlier punk influences are rarely detectable, replaced by surprisingly effective appropriations of pop and psychedelia."
 Cornell labeled the album as more "challenging" and "versatile" than the band's previous releases.
 The songs on the album are more experimental and diverse than the band's previous recordings, with some songs having a Middle-Eastern or Indian flavor (for example "Half", sung by Shepherd).
 Some songs also show a Beatles influence, such as "Head Down" and "Black Hole Sun".
 In a 1994 interview with Guitar World, Thayil explained, "We looked deep down inside the very core of our souls and there was a little Ringo sitting there.
 Oh sure, we like telling people it's John Lennon or George Harrison; but when you really look deep inside of Soundgarden, there's a little Ringo wanting to get out."
 Drummer Matt Cameron said that the experimentation on the album was "just a matter of refinement."
 According to The A.V.
 Club, the album "both redefined and transcended grunge".
 Michael Beinhorn stated that to achieve the intensity of Superunknown, he sought influence from European electronic music, such as the British Aphex Twin and the Dutch genre of Gabber, described by him as "some of the rawest music made".

-Soundgarden used alternate tunings and odd time signatures on several of the album's songs.
-"Spoonman", "Black Hole Sun", "Let Me Drown" and "Kickstand" were performed in drop D tuning while "Fell on Black Days" was performed in standard tuning.
-Some songs used more unorthodox tunings: "Superunknown" and "Fresh Tendrils" are in DGDGBe tuning; "Like Suicide" is performed in a similar DGDGBC tuning; "My Wave" and "The Day I Tried to Live" are both in an EEBBBe tuning; "Mailman" and "Limo Wreck" employed CGDGBe tuning; "Head Down" and "Half" both utilised CGCGGe tuning; and "4th of July" uses CFCGBe tuning.
-Soundgarden's use of odd time signatures was varied as well; "Fell On Black Days" is in 6/4, "Limo Wreck" is played in 15/8, "My Wave" alternates between 5/4 and 4/4, and "The Day I Tried to Live" alternates between 7/8 and 4/4 sections.
-Thayil has said that Soundgarden usually did not consider the time signature of a song until after the band had written it, and said that the use of odd meters was "a total accident".
+Soundgarden used alternate tunings - and tuned their guitars a quarter step down - and odd time signatures across several tracks.
+"Spoonman", "Black Hole Sun", "Let Me Drown", and "Kickstand" are performed in drop D tuning, whereas "Fell on Black Days" uses standard tuning.
+Other songs employ more unorthodox tunings: "Superunknown" and "Fresh Tendrils" are tuned to DGDGBe, and "Like Suicide" utilizes a similar DGDGBC arrangement.
+"My Wave" and "The Day I Tried to Live" both use EEBBBe; "Mailman" and "Limo Wreck" employ CGDGBe; "Head Down" and "Half" utilize CGCGGe; and "4th of July" features CFCGBe tuning.
+The band's use of odd meters was equally varied: "Fell on Black Days" is written in 6/4, "Limo Wreck" is in 15/8, "My Wave" alternates between 5/4 and 4/4, "The Day I Tried to Live" alternates between 7/8 and 4/4, and "Spoonman" alternates between 7/4 and 4/4 sections.
+Thayil noted that Soundgarden rarely considered a song's time signature until after it was completely written, calling the use of odd meters "a total accident."